AdobeDocs/uix/src/pages/services/aem-cf-console-admin/code-generation/index.md

       * An App Builder project will be created with Node.js packages pre-configured.
     ```

-> If you are experienced user you may also simplify process of template selection by running command
+> If you are experienced user you may also simplify process of template selection by running the command

 > ```shell
 aio app init --template=@adobe/aem-cf-admin-ui-ext-tpl

-> At this point AEM Content Fragment Console Extensions Template is added to yor project and ready to use
+> At this point AEM Content Fragment Console Extensions Template is added to your project and ready to use.

 ## Provide basic information about extension